joaopsys/NowCrawling/future_README.md

 ---- Using regular expressions in the file names

-This is an example for advanced users who want to explore NowCrawling really deeply.
+This is an example for advanced users who want to go deep into NowCrawling's functionalities.
 We allow the user to specify a regular expression for file names.

-Let's take the game of thrones example above and TODO FIXME FIXME FIXME FIXME TODO FIXME FIXME dizer que pode haver e01s01 e mostrar uma regex para isso com -r (s01e01|e01s01) BLA BLA FIXME FIXME TOD TODO
+Let's take the game of thrones example above and imagine we want NowCrawling to catch not only files with 's01e01' in their name, but also 'e01s01'.
+Instead of making two different crawls for this, we can simply specify a regular expression instead of the -t flag:

+nowcrawling -f -k "game of thrones" -r "(s01e01|e01s01)" -e "mkv mp4 avi" -s -a -l 100000000-

+-r "(s01e01|e01s01)" -> The regular expression you want the file name to match.
+In this case we force the file name to contain EITHER s01e01 OR e01s01.

-Content Crawling:
+-- Content Crawling:

 nowcrawling -c

 If you decided to crawl for content, you must use the -c argument.

+--- Content Crawling Examples:

+---- Fetching all gmail addresses we can find

 Let's imagine you want to find a bunch of GMail e-mails: